trustlines-protocol/tl-docs/docs/guides/how_to_withdraw_validator_deposit.md

         * **Staked token**: ETH

 ## Checking that the locking period has ended
 To withdraw your deposit from the contract, you will need to interact with the `DepositLocker` contract.
-The contract address on Ethereum is [0xd56a61ad1b16f1f0326785902593c7adbf733e34](https://etherscan.io/address/0xd56a61ad1b16f1f0326785902593c7adbf733e34).
+See the contract address on Ethereum from the list above, tabs contain addresses of different auctions.

 Make sure the deposits are unlocked by checking that the `releaseTimestamp` has passed.
 To do this on the contract page, click on `contract`.